-I joined the Faculty of Theology as Postdoctoral Research Fellow ("Ambivalence of Nordic Nature: Gift, Guilt, Grace" project) in November 2020.
+I joined the Faculty of Theology as Research Fellow in November 2020.
 I received my Ph.D. from the Faculty of Divinity, University of Cambridge, where I am also currently Affiliated Lecturer and co-teach the Theology in the Anthropocene MPhil module together with Dr Hjördis Becker-Lindenthal.

 My first book, Effort and Grace: On the Spiritual Exercise of Philosophy (London: Bloomsbury, 2020), tackles the importance of Simone Weil’s concept of attention for critical theory and practice today, and situates it within the history of French reflexive or ‘spiritualist’ philosophy.
-I have also published widely on attention and environmental ethics, and am currently working, with Dr Alice Tarbuck, on a co-authored monograph addressing attention as a spiritual technology for the transformation of earth: Spellwork for a Damaged Planet: Magic and Ecology.
+It is the first book in English to address the continued relevance of this important movement in recent intellectual thought.

 I am currently completing a monograph on theology and earth ethics: Ecologies of Ecstasy: Mysticism, Agency and the More-than-Human, thinks with Michael Marder’s "vegetal being" as a hermeneutic for inquiring more deeply into mysticism’s techniques of ecstasy and passive awareness.
 Together with literary critic and poet Dr Alice Tarbuck I am also co-editing Magic and Ecology: Spellwork for a Damaged Planet, a collection of articles and essays from the recent Magic and Ecology project (funded by the Cambridge University Centre for Research in the Arts, Social Sciences and Humanities, CRASSH).